Precision at each step

 How a FiftyOne is Built

-Firstly the carbon tubes are cut to the client’s exact length.
-The tubes are then mitered using a diamond-tipped hole saw.
+The carbon tubes are cut to the client’s exact length.
+The tubes are then mitred using a diamond-tipped hole saw.

-Once prepared, the tubes are then inserted into the jig to test their fit.
-The tighter the fit the stronger the joint.
-With every frame build there is great attention to detail.
-We will take the time to file and sand the joints by hand to ensure the tightest fit possible so your frame is the strongest it can be.
-We take the time on the small details as they help determine the outcome of the bigger details.
+The tubes are then inserted into the jig to test their fit.
+The tighter the fit, the stronger the joint.
+With every frame build, there is great attention to detail.
+We will take the time to file and sand the joints by hand to ensure the tightest fit possible.
+We take the time on the small details.
+A dream custom bike is born from meticulous attention to these apparently small details.

-The tubes are removed from the jig and prepared for bonding.
-The builder sands and prepares the surface to ensure a good bond.
-A high strength adhesive is used to bond the tubes together and infrared is used to aid the cure.
-Once cured, the frame can be removed from the jig and is now held in together.
-We use a three step process to ensure maximum structural integrity before the joints are wrapped with prepreg, a fillet is built up around the joints.
-This not only adds additional strength but ensures a smooth transition from one tube to the adjoining tube avoiding any acute angles in the fibres and minimising potential weak spots.
+We use a three-step process to ensure maximum structural integrity.
+After removing the tubes from the jig, the frame builder sands and prepares the surface to ensure a good bond.
+A high strength adhesive is used to bond the tubes together, and infrared is used to aid the cure.
+Once cured, the frame can be removed from the jig and is now held together.
+Before the joints are wrapped with prepreg, a fillet is built up around the joints.
+This adds additional strength and ensures a smooth transition from one tube to the adjoining tube, avoiding acute angles in the fibres and removing potential weak spots.